Best Maui Helicopter Tours – Which Maui Helicopter Tour is the Best?

 The biggest tip is to wear dark colors.
 The windows have a terrible habit of reflecting light colors and obscuring the View.
 Especially a problem for photographers.
 Darker colors limit this problem.

 Try and book in the morning if possible.
 Cloud and wind increase as the day goes on making the flight, less comfortable and less enjoyable.
 Very early morning is not recommended though due to higher amounts of cloud.
-Somewhere around late morning and mid-day is the sweet spot between any cloud burning off but the winds not yet picking up…but remember where the weather is concerned it’s always a gamble!
+Somewhere around mid-late morning and mid-day is the sweet spot between any cloud burning off but the winds not yet picking up…but remember where the weather is concerned it’s always a gamble!

 Fears